 Pageviews are becoming a less reliable success indicator.

 Focus on Influenced Pipeline and revenue attribution.
 This requires integrating your CMS with your Customer Relationship Management system to track which content pieces prospects consumed before converting.
-Marketing automation platforms from HubSpot, Marketo, and Salesforce enable multi-touch attribution modeling that assigns credit to each content interaction along the buyer journey.

 Small teams should track 5 efficiency metrics: